elm-tooling/elm-tooling-cli/cli/README.md

 6. Check if there are any issues with your `elm-tooling.json`: `npx elm-tooling validate`

 7. Run through your CI and build system and see if everything works or something needs to be tweaked.
+See the [Example GitHub Actions workflow] for inspiration.

 ## Creating a new project with elm-tooling